British Infantry Regiments in Malta 1939-1945

 Just prior to the Second World War, they were one of a handful of regiments whose ranks were converted into machine gun battalions.
 Consequently, arriving in Malta they found themselves manning defence posts and anti-aircraft positions.
 The regiment was headquartered and defended the harbour area, including the all important dockyard.

 A few months later their ranks created Malta’s mobile machine gun company as part of the island’s anti-invasion force.
-A Cheshire machine-gunner is even credited with shooting down an “Italian small vessel” (likely an Italian e-boat) on the 26th of July 1941.
+A Cheshire machine-gunner is even partially credited for the sinking of an “Italian small vessel” (likely an Italian e-boat) on the 26th of July 1941.

 The regiment was stretched thin between manning positions and training.
 However, they also formed fatigue parties to clear runways and famously assisted S.S.Pampas as well as HMS Penelope.
 They left the island to continue the fight in mainland Europe, crossing the Rhine with the British second army in 1945.